 Validate.
 Iterative process design is one of the best ways to stay focused and demonstrate progress.
 Consider using show and tell sessions to validate your implementation.
 You never want to be in a situation where you've spent weeks designing a process only to find out that the stakeholders have issues with it.
 Show and tell sessions allow you to frequently and continuously validate the process with your stakeholders to make the necessary course corrections and garner buy-in.

 Educate.
 One of the best ways to ensure consistency and adherence in your processes is to provide process education, including what's in it for them and, most importantly, why this new process will make their work lives more manageable.
-In our
+This is essential in driving organizational change.

 Govern.
 So here we are at the last of the seven simple rules for designing a process, and I saved the most important rule for last.
 You can spend significant time and effort developing a process and thousands of dollars on ITSM tools, but it's meaningless if people refuse to adhere to the process.
 The value derived from your processes will be directly proportional to adoption.
 There is no sense in having a Change Management process if every change is urgent and many go undocumented.
 Good governance requires establishing accountability for the process, assigning the appropriate tasks, and measuring that they are getting done.
 This discipline will ensure you reap the rewards of all your hard work.